-CARES funding is available for degree-seeking students enrolled in Fall 2022 courses at FVCC.
-All degree-seeking students are eligible and funding is based on the number of credits each student is enrolled in.
+CARES funding is available for degree-seeking students enrolled in Spring 2023 courses at FVCC.
+All degree-seeking students taking 9 credits or more are eligible and funding is based on the number of credits each student is enrolled in and their financial need.
 A short, free application is required to receive funds.

-CARES funding for Fall 2022 is available for degree-seeking students who hold that status during Fall 2022.
-Funds will be disbursed from October 25, 2022 to December 16, 2022 and are distributed on a first-come, first-serve basis.
+CARES funding for Spring 2023 is available for degree-seeking students who hold that status during Spring 2023.
+Funds will be disbursed from March 20, 2023 to May 12, 2023 and are distributed on a first-come, first-serve basis.
 Apply early!

 FVCC CARES Grant Information